ainsleys/derivadex-api-docs/source/includes/main.md

 ## Withdraw

-Traders can signal withdrawal intents to the Operators by specifying specific attributes in the `Withdraw` command's request payload.
+You can signal withdrawal intents to the Operators by specifying specific attributes in the `Withdraw` command's request payload.
 While you won't be able to trade with this collateral you are attempting to withdraw, you will only be able to formally initiate a smart contract withdrawal/token transfer once the epoch in which you signal your withdrawal desire has concluded.

 >Request format: